Author

 Factors that Affect Shelf Life

 The shelf life of a product is influenced by various factors that can accelerate or slow down deterioration.
 Understanding these factors helps consumers make informed decisions regarding product storage and usage.
 Manufacturers also consider these factors during product development and packaging design to maximise shelf stability and minimise spoilage or degradation.
+Environmental conditions such as temperature fluctuations, humidity, light exposure, and transportation stress are carefully evaluated during shelf life testing to ensure product reliability across the distribution chain.
 Here are some key factors that can affect shelf life:

 Product Composition